 An adequate space does not mean a large space.
 Many remote workers have relegated themselves to dining room tables or kitchen counters and while this can be a large space it is not necessarily adequate.
 These individuals can find themselves working in positions and at heights that are not conducive to office tasks — particularly tasks that are computer-related.
 These types of setups are the ones that can most likely lead to significant discomfort over time and run the greatest risk of musculoskeletal disorders (MSDs).

 Regarding the amount of space required for a home office setup, there are compact and affordable solutions available in the market that are highly effective.
-One of the most innovative solutions I’ve found is the LifeDesk’s Work from Home height-adjustable sit-stand desk available through Summit Ergonomics.
+One of the most innovative solutions I’ve found is LifeDesk’s Work from Home height-adjustable sit-stand desk.

 Consider providing an allowance

 If your employees will continue working from home at least part of the time post-pandemic, consider providing an allowance to set up their work areas properly.
 Companies large and small are beginning to provide this benefit and have found that they achieve an almost immediate return on investment in increased productivity and most importantly comfort.
 When you factor this in with the mitigation of risk associated with MSDs, it’s worth strong consideration due to its affordability.

 Consider having your employees complete a home office survey and checklist.
 Some employers also have the employee take a photo of their home workspace.
 Space can then be approved by their manager or by HR and kept in their file.
 The purpose is to ensure that the employee is working comfortably in their new environment.
 Even though they are working remotely, they still need the same tools they had available to them at the office.